Russian Service

 Media Climate

-Reporters Without Borders’ World Press Freedom Index ranks Russia 162nd of 180 countries.
+Reporters Without Borders’ World Press Freedom Index ranks Russia 162nd out of 180 countries.

-RFE/RL was forced to suspend operations in Russia after $17 million in fines were levied for failure to comply with “foreign agent” labelling requirements in March 2022.
+RFE/RL was forced to close its Moscow bureau in 2022 after $17 million in fines were levied for failure to comply with “foreign agent” labeling requirements.

 In February 2024, RFE/RL was designated an “undesirable organization” by Russian authorities.
 Russian citizens face up to five years in prison for cooperating with “undesirable” organizations or aiding in their financing within Russia.